Bmkiel/reading-ruler-beta/README.md

 Install dependencies with `yarn install`

-Launch development session with `yarn dev`
+Launch development session with `yarn dev` (might not work on macOS)

 Build executables with `yarn dist`